andfoy/winpty-rs/README.md

 ## Examples
 Please checkout the examples provided under the [examples](src/examples) folder, we provide examples for both ConPTY and WinPTY.
-In order to compile these examples, you can enable the `conpty_example` and `winpty-example` features when calling `cargo build`
+In order to compile these examples, you can enable the `conpty_example` and `winpty_example` features when calling `cargo build`

 ## Changelog